CDCgov/tostadas/docs/user-guide/submission_guide.md

 ## Putting together the Nextflow command

-Your basic command starts like this: `nextflow run main.nf -profile <docker|singularity|conda>` but needs to be confiured further.
+Your basic command starts like this: `nextflow run main.nf -profile <docker|singularity|conda>` but needs to be configured further.
 See below.

 ## Choosing a workflow